 The review process continues with the publication by the EC on the 7th of december 2022 of a proposal.
 This draft is part of a set of measures to further develop the EU's Capital Markets Union (CMU).
 As regards clearing, it aims making EU clearing services more attractive and resilient (in particular in the aftermath of the Brexit).

-Please also see our dedicated Fiches on EMIR and on EMIR 2.2
+Please also see our dedicated Fiches on EMIR, EMIR 2.2 and on EMIR 3

 2. Reference text(s)